shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 # Python Games: Getting Started

-[ If the first line of the file lstarts with a "#", you should open in in "Preview Mode".
+[ If the first line of this file starts with a "#", you are probably viewing it in Text mode.
+If you are in Visual Studio Code,  should open the file in "Preview Mode".
 Right-click on the name of the file in the file explorer and select "Open Preview".]

 Welcome to the course of The LEAGUE's Python curriculum.
 This module is all about games, and it works a bit differently than the previous modules.
 Instead of learning a series of lessons,